pschilly/gtfo-kb/src/app/docs/membership/check-flight/rotary-wing/page.md

 - Select a **dynamic** slot at **Anderson AFB**.
 - Your helicopter should be preprogrammed with the radio frequencies needed to successfully complete the check flight, if not, get them ready.
-- All airfields you will be visiting during the check flight are **uncontrolled** unless otherwise specified by your instructor.

 {% callout title="Frequency Reminder" %}
 The frequencies we will be using during the Check Flight are